byte-capsule/Toffee-Channels-Link-Headers/README.md

 ## Key Features

-*All The Channel Links and Cookies Are Updated Every 30 Minutes
+* All The Channel Links and Cookies Are Updated Every 30 Minutes
+* No Need to Decrypt The API Data Of Toffee
+* The script Can Decrypt The Encrypted Data of Toffee API

-*In JSON Format
+* In JSON Format
 * You Can Easily Use This on a Website or in an App

 ## How To Use